meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 title: Marketplace Development
 ---

-> Only users with the role [Customer Admin](meshcloud.customer.md#assign-meshcustomer-roles) or [Customer Owner](meshcloud.customer.md#assign-meshcustomer-roles) have access to the administrative functionality described in this section.
+> Only users with the role [Customer Admin](meshcloud.workspace.md#assign-meshworkspace-roles) or [Customer Owner](meshcloud.workspace.md#assign-meshworkspace-roles) have access to the administrative functionality described in this section.

-You can provide your own services (e.g. databases, message brokers, filesystems, etc) in the [meshMarketplace](marketplace.index.md) via the **Marketplace** >  **Service Brokers** on your [customer control plane](./meshcloud.customer.md#managing-your-meshcustomer).
+You can provide your own services (e.g. databases, message brokers, filesystems, etc) in the [meshMarketplace](marketplace.index.md) via the **Marketplace** >  **Service Brokers** on your [workspace control plane](./meshcloud.workspace.md#managing-your-meshworkspace).
 This requires you have a running Service Broker, an application that manages these services by the means of [Open Service Broker API](https://www.openservicebrokerapi.org/).
 Services provided by you can then be consumed by other users in the meshPanel.
 A short overview and some specifics that should be considered when writing a Service Broker for the meshMarketplace are described [here](meshstack.meshmarketplace.index.md).

 meshStack supports OSB Version 2.14 and is on the way to support OSB 2.15.

 ## Marketplace

-You can find the **Marketplace** tab on your [customer control plane](./meshcloud.customer.md#managing-your-meshcustomer).
+You can find the **Marketplace** tab on your [workspace control plane](./meshcloud.workspace.md#managing-your-meshworkspace).
 Via **Service Brokers** tab, you get to the maintenance area for your service brokers.
 You can register and publish your Service Broker.
 [Analytics](#debugging-your-service-broker) screens that provide you with Usage and Logging Data are also available.

 ### Register your Service Broker

 Registering your Service Broker does not publish your Service Broker directly for all users.
-Initially only your meshCustomer will have access to this Service Broker.
+Initially only your meshWorkspace will have access to this Service Broker.
 We call this type of Service Broker a **private Service Broker**.
 It allows you to test and develop your Service Broker via the meshMarketplace development from the first steps on.
-A new Marketplace Platform for your Customer will be available for your [projects](meshcloud.project.md#adding-meshtenants) after registering a Service Broker.
+A new Marketplace Platform for your Workspace will be available for your [projects](meshcloud.project.md#adding-meshtenants) after registering a Service Broker.
 When you select it for a project, your own Marketplace will be available on the project.

-1. Open **Marketplace** on your [customer control plane](./meshcloud.customer.md#managing-your-meshcustomer).
+1. Open **Marketplace** on your [workspace control plane](./meshcloud.workspace.md#managing-your-meshworkspace).
 2. Navigate to the **Service Brokers** tab.
 3. Click `+ Register` in the upper right corner.